-That will restrict read/write access to root only and grant no permissions whatsoever to any other account.
-If that’s sufficient for your needs then you’re good to go onto testing.
+This will restrict read/write access to root only and grant no permissions whatsoever to any other account.
+If that’s sufficient for your needs then you’re good to start testing.
 If you need other accounts to access msmtp to send email, then you’ll have to make a group and give it permission to read the configuration file and, thus, the email password.
-You can do that like this:
+Here’s what you’d do:

 Now any member of the group msmtp can read the configuration file, only root can change it, and no other users can even see it.

 Ok, nice work so far!
 Now it’s time to see the fruits of our labour!
-First, let’s do a nice simple test where everything is spelt out for msmtp:
+First, let’s do a nice simple test where everything is spelled out for msmtp:

 You should see that the message was successfully queued for delivery with exitcode=EX_OK.
 Now check the email account you emailed and make sure it’s delivered.
 All good?
 If so, let’s move on to another test: